 Most Mexican fire opals are hidden in extinct volcanoes.
 With only a few exceptions here and there, the gemstone is generally mined above the earth’s surface.
 They are the only natural opal that’s naturally faceted.
 These stones are indeed something truly unique in the varied world of opals, owing to their rarity and the depth of their colours.

 Even in ancient times, Mexican fire opals were prized as symbols of the deepest and strongest love.
 However, the tales and legends tied to fire opals remained relatively forgotten until 1835, when they were rediscovered in the highlands of Mexico.
 Around this time, systematic mining in the area was slowly beginning.
 As of today, the Mexican fire opal is considered to be the country’s national stone.

-Gemstone collectors the world over are fascinated by the deep hues and delicate intricacies of the fire opal.
+Gemstone collectors the world over are fascinated by the deep hues and delicate intricacies of the fire opal, as well as its play of color.
 It’s a red hued gem unlike any other, and its fiery qualities and intriguing history make it all the more sought-after.

-Discover other fascinating red stones in our full List of Red Gemstones.
+Discover other fascinating red stones like fire opals in our full List of Red Gemstones.